0ptim/dmc-universe-projects/field_descriptions.md

     - `Testnet`: The project is launched on the testnet
     - `Mainnet`: The project is launched on the mainnet
     - `LiveService`: The project is live but is not a blockchain project
+- `customVideo`
+  - You can add a custom video to your project
+  - `title`
+    - The title of the video
+    - Max 25 characters
+  - `description`
+    - The description of the video
+    - Max 100 characters
+  - `youTubeVideoId`
+    - The YouTube video ID of the video
+    - The video will be embedded on the project page
+- `links`
+  - This is an array of links to your project
+  - Each link is an object, which is described in the [link field](#link-field) section
 - `team`
   - This is an array of team members
   - Each team member is an object with three properties